Hotel New World collapse – Veteran volunteer in Singapore

 We’re surrounded by people every day, passing each other on the public commute and rarely exchanging a smile.
 I myself can’t deny that I’ve rejected a donation request before just because I was late to meet friends for a sushi date.

-But there are some among us that dedicate their lives to volunteering and helping others, truly proving that not all heroes wear capes.
+But there are some among us that dedicate their lives to volunteering and helping others in Singapore, truly proving that not all heroes wear capes.

 Hotel New World collapse in 1986